From the book: Ascot racecourse Sydney 1926 (ATC)

 'Peake’s book outlines the history of proprietary racing from the early nineteenth century humble beginnings to the development of rival racing organisations and multiple courses and its transformation to a well-marketed sport through the work of the first generation sports entrepreneurs, who also formed links between pony racing and other gate money sports.
 Peake also examines the incredible concentration of courses in Sydney’s south-eastern suburbs and provides us with detailed information on their design, structure and facilities.
 However it is in his discussion of the participants, both equine and human that Wayne Peake really excels.
 He disputes the ‘memory’ of pony courses as inferior and badly run, with inferior beasts competing, cheered on by the inferior levels of a class structured society.
 Through his inspired use of photographic evidence Peake is able to show us clearly that the huge crowds attracted to the pony courses were similar in class and gender to the attendees at the registered courses, that the jockeys and trainers were similarly the equal of their assumed betters and that many in fact made the transition across to the registered, thoroughbred ranks, as did many of the horses involved.
 Indeed many shared the breeding of horses which raced regularly on the registered tracks but were simply a little shorter in stature.'

-John O'Hara, author of A Mug's Game, in Sporting Traditions, 2010.
+Professor John O'Hara, author of A Mug's Game, in Sporting Traditions, 2010.